Thomas-Curran-Projects/Commercile/README.md

 Issues:

 1. Poster images for the games page are lower resolution then the poster image on the movie page.
-2. "Image not found" picture is shown beofre videos load.
+2. "Image not found" picture is shown before videos load.
+3. Video name reveals the movie/game name.

 Future development: